AsyncDisplayKit/Documentation/docs/_docs/containers-asviewcontroller.md

 <br>
 <div class = "note">
-<b>Conversion Tip</b>: If your app already has a complex view controller hierarchy, it is perfectly fine to have all of them subclass `ASViewController`.
-That is to say, even if you don't use `ASViewController`'s designated initializer `-initiWithNode:`, and only use the `ASViewController` in the manner of a traditional `UIViewController`, this will give you the additional node support if you choose to adopt it in different areas your application.
+<b>Conversion Tip</b>: If your app already has a complex view controller hierarchy, it is perfectly fine to have all of them subclass <code>ASViewController</code>.
+That is to say, even if you don't use <code>ASViewController</code>'s designated initializer <code>-initiWithNode:</code>, and only use the <code>ASViewController</code> in the manner of a traditional <code>UIViewController</code>, this will give you the additional node support if you choose to adopt it in different areas your application.
 </div>